-- While this incomplete query above won't return anything, it creates a CTE that we can then refer to (as Seniors) while writing the rest of the query - You could do this without a CTE, but if this were the first part of a very long query, removing the CTE would make it much harder to follow - Also, it's important to note that CTEs only exist inside the query where you create them, and you can't reference them in later queries.
+- While this incomplete query above won't return anything, it creates a CTE that we can then refer to (as Seniors) while writing the rest of the query - You could do this without a CTE, but if this were the first part of a very long query, removing the CTE would make it much harder to follow - It's important to note that CTEs only exist inside the query where you create them, and you can't reference them in later queries.
 So, any query that uses a CTE is always broken into two parts: (1) first, we create the CTE, and then (2) we write a query that uses the CTE

 ID Name Animal Years_old

-1 Dr. Harris Bonkers Rabbit 4.5
+1 Dr. Harris Bonkers Rabbit 4.5 ID Name

-2 Moon Dog 9.0
+2 Moon Dog 9.0 2 Moon

+4 Tarra

-3 Ripley Cat 1.5
+3 Ripley Cat 1.5 4 Tom

-4 Tom Cat 7.8
+4 Tom Cat 7.8 named Se

+(It is not retui rned by the